Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 Types Of ROCD:

 Partner-focused ROCD: Let us take an example to understand this.
 Sam is of 35 years old and is happily married to his wife Ria.
 Sam adores his wife and thinks she is intelligent and beautiful.
 But whenever he looks at other women, he compares his wife with other women.
-He thinks if his wife's look is better than other women or not?
+He thinks if his wife looks better than other women or not.

-Sometimes he asks his wife to dress up like other women and look appealing.
-It makes him happy to know other women are not as good as his wife.
+Sometimes he asks his wife to dress up like other women and look appealing and it makes him happy to know other women are not as good as his wife.
 Sam never gets tired of doing an analysis of his wife all the time.

 People having partner focused ROCD are obsessed with their partner's physical appearance and other qualities.